AarnoStormborn/imad-lectures/lecture-4/lecture-notes.md

 # Intro to Modern App dev - Lecture **4**

+The complete blog project implementation is available.
+Please go through it.

 ## Lecture Sumamry

 1. Revisit to MVT, URL, ORM (see Lecture 3 notes)